What is Jihad?

 by Ustaz Muhammad Saiful Alam Shah 2022-09-12 • 18 min read

 Ustaz Muhammad Saiful Alam Shah Sudiman was a graduate of Al-Azhar University.
-He has been a member of the Muis Appeal Board since 2014 and is currently an Associate Research Fellow at the International Centre for Political Violence and Terrorism Research (ICPVTR) at the S. Rajaratnam School of International Studies, NTU.
+He was formerly an Associate Research Fellow at the International Centre for Political Violence and Terrorism Research (ICPVTR), S. Rajaratnam School of International Studies, NTU.
+Currently, Ustaz Saiful Alam is heading the Religious Policy and Development in the Office of The Mufti.

 2022-09-12 • 18 min read